New Mexico is Wind Rich but Transmission Line Scarce

 The effect on people

 The health effects of transmission lines have been a concern of many people.
-In 1999 the National Academy of Sciences, National Resource Council (NRC) stated “that the current body of evidence does not show that the exposure to magnetic fields presents a human health hazard”.
+In 1999 the National Academy of Sciences, National Research Council stated, “that the current body of evidence does not show that the exposure to magnetic fields presents a human health hazard”.
 However, even though there is no direct evidence, every new transmission line proposed is designed to meet state and national codes that keep these facilities at a sufficient distance from existing buildings and facilities to maintain health safety for people.

 The effect on wildlife